BigDataAnalyticsGroup/mutable-ResultDB/mutable_fork_resultdb/README.md

 # This repository is a **fork** of [mu*t*able](https://github.com/mutable-org/mutable) including the Result DB changes.

-This page gives a step-by-step instruction on how to carry out the `Result DB` experiments.
+This page gives a step-by-step instruction on how to carry out the `ResultDB` experiments.
 Some of the experiments require `mutable`.
 You can either build `mutable` manually or use the provided Docker compose file `compose.yaml` to automate the process.

 ## Set up using `compose.yaml`
 * Ensure there are no incomplete builds of mutable before setting up Docker with the provided `compose.yaml` file, i.e., `the mutable_fork_folder` remains unchanged from its state after the download.
 * Start your Docker daemon.
-* Create a `data` folder that will contain the PostgreSQL files.
+* Create a `data` folder which will store the PostgreSQL files in the root directory of this repository, i.e., the directory that contains the `Dockerfile` and `compose.yaml` files.
     ```console
     $ mkdir data
     ```